Breed-specific legislation: Europe

-Republic of Ireland
+Ireland

 The Control of Dogs Regulations, 1998 place controls on 12 breeds of dogs: American Pit Bull Terrier, English Bull Terrier, Staffordshire Bull Terrier, Dogo Argentino, Bull Mastiff, Doberman Pinscher, German Shepherd (Alsatian), Rhodesian Ridgeback, Rottweiler, Japanese Akita, Japanese Tosa, and Bandog.
 These dogs, or strains and crosses thereof, must be kept on a strong, short lead (less than 2 metres / 6′ 7″) by a person over 16 years of age who is capable of controlling them.
 The dogs must be securely muzzled and wear a collar with the name and address of the owner.

 United Kingdom

 In the United Kingdom the main piece of breed-specific legislation is the Dangerous Dogs Act 1991, which makes it illegal to own any 'Specially Controlled Dogs' without specific exemption from a court.
 The dogs have to be muzzled and kept on a lead in public, they must be registered and insured, neutered, tattooed and receive microchip implants.
 The Act also bans the breeding, sale and exchange of these dogs, even if they are on the 'Index of Exempted Dogs'.

 Two types of dogs are specifically identified by the Act: